Tutorial¶

 model_path

-requires more care, as AlignnAtomwiseCalculator
+requires more care, as ORBCalculator

 Converting model_path

-into path
+into model

 is a minimum requirement, but we also aim to facilitate options native to the MLIP, including a default model, where possible: